charmbracelet/log/README.md

 log.Info("Hello World!") // 2023/01/04 10:04:06 INFO Hello World!
 ```

-All logging levels accept optional key/value pairs to be printed along with the
+All logging levels accept optional key/value pairs to be printed along with a
 message.

 ```go